exasol/power-apps-connector/doc/user_guide/local_installation.md

 I personally always test the connector with the `GetTables` action.

-You'll get a list of tables the database user has access to returned to you in the response if everything 's configured properly.
+You'll get a list of tables the database user has access to returned to you in the response if everything is configured properly.

 ### Next steps

-You're now ready to start [using the connector in a Power App](user_guide.md#using_the_connector_in_a_power_app):
+You're now ready to start [using the connector in a Power App](user_guide.md#using_the_connector_in_a_power_app).